 The Sudan People’s Liberation Movement-North led by Abdelaziz El Hilu said that the SPLM-N faction under the leadership of Malik Agar does not control any territory in South Kordofan or Blue Nile state.

-The spokesman for the SPLM-N El Hilu negotiation delegation at the peace talks in Juba, Kuku Jagdoul, said in a statement that the SPLM-N Agar is present only in South Sudan and in areas controlled by the Sudanese government.
+The spokesperson for the SPLM-N El Hilu negotiation delegation at the peace talks in Juba, Kuku Jagdoul, said in a statement yesterday that the SPLM-N Agar is present only in South Sudan and in areas controlled by the Sudanese government.

-He noted that the Sudanese army is present in Kadugli and Abu Jubeiha in South Kordofan.
-Rapid Support Forces militiamen are deployed in the area of El Goz Dalma and Hafir Tilab in Funj in Blue Nile state.
-Jagdoul stated that this undermines the credibility of the Juba peace process.
-He questions the Sudanese government’s intentions and desire to achieve peace in Sudan.
+Jagdoul noted that the Sudanese army is present in Kadugli and Abu Jubeiha in South Kordofan.
+Rapid Support Forces militiamen are deployed in the area of El Goz Dalma and Hafeer Telab in Funj in Blue Nile state.
+This undermines the credibility of the Juba peace process, he said, and questioned the Sudanese government’s intentions and desire to achieve peace in Sudan.

-The spokesman stressed that the SPLM-N El Hilu negotiating delegation so far has not left the Juba peace talks and therefore does not need to return to the negotiating table.
+The SPLM-N El Hilu negotiating delegation so far has not left the Juba peace talks and therefore does not need to return to the negotiating table, Jagdoul said.

 Radio Dabanga’s editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.